HL7/davinci-crd/input/pagecontent/usecases.md

 #### Considerations

+* This page uses the term EMR as though it is a single monolithic system.
+In practice, there may be a variety of systems working together that interact as a CRD client
 * The scenario above uses the term 'healthcare provider'.
 Typically, that would be a physician, but in some cases, it could be a nurse, clerk, or other individual.
 * The EMR would only communicate to CRD Servers they have specifically authenticated and have a trust relationship with.
 * Similarly, the EMR would only launch apps or retrieve links that had previously been determined to be safe and trustworthy.
-When launched, user context should be passed to apps to avoid the need for users, who have already been authenticated by the EHR, to log in again.
+When launched, user context should be passed to apps to avoid the need for users, who have already been authenticated by the EMR, to log in again.
 * The EMR would determine in which situations a payer system would be contacted for CRD purposes and what level of information the payer system would be permitted to receive - including through the payer query mechanism.
 The determination of what information is shared could be influenced by patient consent and other internal business rules.
 * The CRD query and response will be implemented by making a CDS Hooks service call and returning a set of cards.